Hanmb17/CI_MS1_CATTERY/README.md

 The page consists of six pages and 16 features.

 ### Logo and Navigation Bar (Header)
-- Featured on all six pages
+- Features on all pages.
-- The navigation bar is designed to be fully responsive for all screen sizes.
+- The navigation menu is designed to be fully responsive for all screen sizes.
 It changes to a toggler (hamburger menu) on smaller screens.
-The following links are included: About Us page, Services & Prices page, Gallery Page and the Contact Us page.
+The following links are included: About Us, Services & Prices, Gallery, and Contact Us pages.
 - Users can easily navigate the site with its user-friendly interface.
-- The link for the page the user is currently on is bold and underlined in pink.
+- The link for the page that the user is currently on is in bold and underlined in pink.
-- On smaller devices, the hamburger menu animates to a pink cross button to easily identify how to close the menu.
+- On smaller devices, the hamburger menu animates into a pink cross to identify how to close the menu.
 - The left includes Kitty Den's logo, which acts as a home button.
 - User stories covered: 3, 5, 6, 7, 8, 9, 10, 13, 14.